rbuerki/death-metal-disco/_notes.md

 DEV - PRIO 1

-- [ ] LISTS: exklude small formats when param is set - the code is prepared, but the checkbox has no effect yet
-- [ ] Print the number of records in the subtitle, please

 - [x] STATS: WIP, get stats directy from DB (nearly done ...
 2x TODO)
 - [ ] STATS: WIP, % of total per Rating (1x TODO)
 - [ ] STATS / CRUD: Still "None" entries for Ratings.
 Maybe I should change ratings to int, with None=0 -> alter schema of DB